 Become your own “inner gardener”

-Enjoy a long, relaxing weekend in September (11-13*), in the beautiful and leafy region of Durbuy, with yoga, meditation, delicious organic food and encounters with nature.
-Explore the principles of (your) nature, together with a small group.
-2,5 days await you, set in an old farmhouse with a permaculture project and wild garden..
+Enjoy a long, relaxing weekend in October (23-25), in the beautiful and leafy region of Durbuy, with yoga, delicious organic food and encounters with nature.
+Explore the principles of (your) nature, together with a small group*.
+Two and a half days await you, set in an old farmhouse with a permaculture project and a wild garden..

 Abundance often features in fairy tales or myths.
 Just think of the land where milk and honey flow, or the classical cornucopia.
 But abundance is also one of the principles of nature.
 Take our bodies, for example: we use barely a fraction of our organs, such as lungs or brain; we have an abundance of capacity.
 In yoga lore too, the energy of life – prana – is everywhere in abundance.